joaomateusferr/simple-mailer/README.md

 # simple-mailer
-A PHP Mailer wrapper that adds validations to simplify sending emails in bulk .
+A PHP Mailer wrapper that adds validations to simplify sending emails in bulk.